bola-de-gude-12/docs/Continia Document Capture/Development and Administration/On-Premises/Managing solutions/Managing solutions.md

 To avoid any accidental import of production data into a test environment, the system automatically detects if the database has been restored or moved to another server.
 Whenever the system detects changes to the database information, all companies and their respective solutions are deactivated – and a warning is displayed on the Continia Solution Management page.
 To reactivate the deactivated companies and solutions:

-1. Choose the {{search}} icon, enter **Continia Solution Management**, and then choose the related link.
+1. Search ({{search}}) for and select **Continia Solution Management**.
-1. Select the warning that's displayed (as mentioned above) to open the **Continia Client Credentials** page.
+1. Click the warning that's displayed (as mentioned above) to open the **Continia Client Credentials** page.
 1. Do one of the following, depending on your situation:
-   * If the database is a copy of another database (whether a production or a test database), change the client credentials and select **Save**.
+   * If the database is a copy of another database (whether a production or a test database), change the client credentials and click **Save**.
 Then activate all solutions manually using [the usual procedure](/continia-document-capture/development-and-administration/on-premises/managing-solutions/managing-solutions#to-activate-a-solution).
-   * If the database has been moved or restored, select **Update Database Info** to continue with your existing credentials.
-This will automatically reactivate all solutions.
+   * If the database has been moved or restored, click **Update Database Info** to continue with your existing credentials.
+This automatically reactivates all solutions.
 1. Repeat all above steps for any additional companies associated with the database that's been changed.

 ## To reactivate a renamed company